Introduction

 Before starting repairs, the following decisions must be made:

-- Does the car need to be leveled or can it be straightened in another way?
+- Does the car need to be put on a straightening stand or can it be straightened in another way?

-- Do units like the engine or axles need to be removed?
+- Do components like the engine or axles need to be removed?

-NOTE: It is preferable to repair body parts rather than replace them as this will avoid damage to the entire shell of the body.
-What body parts need to be replaced?
+NOTE: It is preferable to repair body components rather than replace them, as this will avoid damaging the entire body shell.
+Which body components need to be replaced?

 - Which body parts can be repaired?

-The availability of spare parts often determines how easily a body repair can be completed.
+Availability of spare parts often determines how easily a body repair can be performed.
 The following procedure is recommended:

-- Get all vehicle details including type, vehicle identification number, trim code, engine identification letters, original registration data, and more.
+- Get all vehicle data including type, vehicle identification number, trim code, engine identification letters, primary registration details, etc.

-- Identify all metal parts that need to be replaced.
+- Identify all metal components that need to be replaced.

-- Identify all connected items that need to be replaced, including small items like rivets, clips, etc.
+- Identify all fasteners that need to be replaced, including small items such as rivets, clips, etc.

-- After receiving all replacement parts, test them on the vehicle to make sure they are correct and complete.
+- Once you receive all the parts, test them on the vehicle to ensure they are correct and complete.

 Repair with editing

-Straightening repairs are often required to restore the original body shape after a collision.
+Straightening repairs are often required to restore the original shape of the body after a collision.
 This can be done using:

 - Universal stand for straightening and measuring

-To ensure that repairs are carried out professionally and that all dimensions are correct after repairs are made, the following points should be considered.
+To ensure that the repair is carried out professionally and that all dimensions are correct after the repair is completed, the following points must be taken into account.

 Structure:

-- The repair sequence depends on the individual repair plan (accounting for any necessary dismantling work).
+- The repair sequence depends on the individual repair plan (taking into account any necessary disassembly work).

-- Secure the vehicle on an appropriate stand in such a way that no damage occurs to it.
+- Secure the vehicle on a suitable stand so that no damage occurs to it.

-- Support the units to relieve stress from the body.
+- Support the units to relieve stress on the body.

-- Stop at at least three measurement/reference points that are intact and as far apart as possible (for basic adjustment).
+- Stop at least at three measuring/reference points that are not damaged and as far apart as possible (for basic adjustment).

-- Check the dimensions of the measurement/reference points.
+- Check the dimensions of the measuring/reference points.

 Edit:

-NOTE: Constantly check the dimensions and clearances during the dressing process.
+NOTE: Check dimensions and clearances constantly during the straightening process.

-- Body dressing is always done in the opposite direction to the impact.
-Always make adjustments with the body fully assembled (do not pre-cut any elements).
-Carry out editing in several stages.
-This prevents the risk of overstretching or tearing of welded joints.
-Each time you reshape while drawing, tap with an aluminum mallet to relieve stress (in areas of specified places of deformation, dents, welded joints, etc.)
+- The body is always straightened in the direction opposite to the impact direction.
+Always straighten the body when it is fully assembled (do not cut out any elements in advance).
+Straighten it in several stages.
+This prevents the risk of overstretching or breaking welded joints.
+Each time the shape is restored during the stretching process, tap with an aluminum hammer to relieve stress (in areas of specified deformation points, dents, welded joints, etc.)

-- If necessary, open the doors or hood when making adjustments.
+- If necessary, open the doors or hood when performing adjustments.

-- Follow the instructions given in the section «Protective Equipment/Repair Safety».
+- Follow the instructions given in the section "Protective Equipment/Safety Precautions When Performing Repairs".

-Depending on which elements are connected, different tools are suitable for cutting/separating body parts.
+Depending on which elements are being connected, different tools are suitable for cutting/separating body parts.

-NOTE: All other items such as interior fittings, window glass, etc. must be protected from projectile sparks.
+NOTE: All other components such as interior fittings, window glass, etc. should be protected from flying sparks.

-NOTE: Be sure to set the milling depth correctly to prevent loosening of the remaining flange.
+NOTE: Make sure the routing depth is set correctly to prevent weakening the remaining flange.

 Milling of spot welds

-NOTE: Use protective clothing.
-Protect any vulnerable body part or glass areas from projectile sparks.
-Remove explosive materials from nearby nearby areas.
+NOTE: Wear protective clothing.
+Protect any vulnerable bodywork or glass areas from flying sparks.
+Remove explosive materials from adjacent areas.

-- Any spot welds that are not available for milling (diameter > 8 mm) must be milled using a face (pivotal) abrasive circle.
-The same applies to spot and plain MIG welds.
+- Any spot welds that are not accessible for milling (diameter > 8 mm) must be milled using a face (rod) abrasive wheel.
+The same applies to spot and simple welds made using MIG technology.

-NOTE: Below («subject») metal elements, wiring harnesses, hoses, etc. must not be damaged - if necessary, remove them beforehand.
+NOTE: The underlying metal parts, wiring harnesses, hoses, etc. must not be damaged - remove them in advance if necessary.

-- Bodywork saws are particularly versatile and are therefore well suited for separating body parts by cutting off.
+- Bodywork saws are particularly versatile and therefore well suited for separating bodywork elements by cutting.

 Short stroke saw

-- Body parts are usually separated using a short stroke saw.
+- The body parts are usually separated using a short stroke saw.
 It proves to be very flexible even in areas where access is very limited.

 Short stroke saw

 - In addition to the short stroke saw, a reciprocating saw can also be used.
-Using it, you can make narrow and straight cuts to the exact depth.
+It can be used to make narrow and straight cuts to a precise depth.

 - The service life of the blade can be significantly increased by cooling the blade with oil.
-All chips generated during sawing should always be removed from the cavities (using suction), to prevent the risk of corrosion.
+All chips generated during sawing should always be removed from the cavities (using a suction device) to prevent the risk of corrosion.

-- If there are any solder joints on the element to be cut, use a welding torch to evenly heat the element until the solder is melted.
-Then separate «old» element.
+- If there are any soldered joints on the element to be cut off, use a welding torch to heat the element evenly until the solder melts.
+Then separate the "old" element.

 Complete replacement

-- With a complete replacement, the entire damaged «old» the element is separated at the places of its original connections and then a new element is installed in its entirety.
+- In a complete replacement, the entire damaged "old" element is separated at its original joints and then the new element is installed entirely.
 The following figure shows the replacement of the rear panel with a new one (Mondeo).

-Replacing the back panel with a new one (Mondeo)
+Replacing the rear panel with a new one (Mondeo)

 Sectional replacement

-- In many cases, it makes technical and economic sense to perform a sectional replacement.
-The two main considerations are, firstly, maintaining the complete original bodywork, and secondly, keeping repair costs to a minimum.
+- In many cases, it makes technical and economic sense to perform sectional replacement.
+The two main considerations are, firstly, preserving the complete original body structure, and secondly, keeping repair costs to a minimum.

-- There are three different ways of sectional replacement:
+- There are three different methods of sectional replacement:

 Butt joints

-- The new element and the old element are connected by a continuous MIG weld.
+- The new element and the old element are connected by a continuous weld using MIG technology.

-- Butt joints are commonly used when sectional replacement of elements of the power set and racks or when separating a element with a short cut.
+- Butt joints are typically used for sectional replacement of frame members and posts or for separating an element with a short cut.

 Butt joint